msubhro/ActiveDirectoryScripts/README.md

 Use Powershell 4.0 or higer version.

-Test before you use, and use at your own risk.
+Test before you execute these scripts in a critical environment.

+Use at your own risk.

 The system where you will execute these scripts must have PowerShell Active Directory module installed.